“Nearly perfect, the Apple Watch Series 5 is the best smartwatch you can wear right now.”

 Early examples of the Apple Watch didn’t have the required level of performance.
 That has changed, and the Series 5 never suffers greatly unless under considerable strain when using apps that require data.
 It’s smooth, fast, and never frustrating, but the S5 chip inside doesn’t offer performance gains and focuses on efficiency instead.

 What’s neat is you can use apps on the Watch if you want, and at setup, the iPhone will automatically add the Watch version of apps already installed on your phone.
 You don’t need to install the iOS version of an app on your iPhone if you don’t want to because the App Store is now available on the Watch itself, courtesy of WatchOS 6.

 The Apple Watch Series 5 is available from Apple’s online store, its retail stores, and partner locations now.
-The aluminum body costs $400 for the 42mm and $430 for the 44mm, or $500 for the GPS + Cellular 42mm model and $530 for the 44mm version.
-The stainless steel Apple Watch starts at $700, the titanium model from $800, the ceramic from $1,300, and the Hermés version from $1,250.
+The aluminum body costs $400 for the 42mm and $430 for the 44mm.
+Prics are $500 for the GPS + Cellular 42mm model and $530 for the 44mm version.
+The stainless steel Apple Watch starts from $700, the titanium model from $800, the ceramic from $1,300, and the Hermés version from $1,250.

-Apple provides a one-year warranty against manufacturing defects but also offers AppleCare+ for a more comprehensive coverage plan, but this will cost you $50 for two years.
+Apple provides a one-year warranty against manufacturing defects, It also offers AppleCare+ for a more comprehensive coverage plan, but this will cost you $50 for two years.

-The Apple Watch Series 5 is the best smartwatch you can wear right now.
+The Apple Watch Series 5 is superb.
 No other smartwatch comes close to offering the same level of fitness tracking, convenience, performance, or wearability.